-IFRS 9 Financial Instruments took effect on 1 January 2018.
-In accordance with an EU-adopted amendment to IFRS 4 Insurance Contracts, the IASB has decided that, under certain circumstances, insurance companies may delay their initial application of IFRS 9 so that the date coincides with the initial application of IFRS 17 Insurance Contracts (see below).
-The Company meets these requirements since the Company has not previously applied IFRS 9 and the carrying amount of the insurance-related liabilities accounts for more than 90% of the carrying amount of the total liabilities.
-In light of this, the Company has decided to delay the application of IFRS 9.
-Accordingly, the transition from IAS 39 to IFRS 9 is not expected to have any significant impact on the Company's financial reporting until 2023.
-However, expanded disclosure requirements have been introduced for financial instruments, which will facilitate comparisons with companies that have already implemented IFRS 9.
-For more information, refer to Note 9 "Financial investments".
+IFRS 9 Financial Instruments took effect on January 1, 2018.
+In accordance with an EU-adopted amendment to IFRS 4 Insurance Contracts, the IASB has decided that under certain circumstances, insurance companies may delay their initial application of IFRS 9 so that the date coincides with the initial application of IFRS 17 Insurance Contracts (see below).
+The Company meets these requirements since it has not previously applied IFRS 9 and the carrying amount of the insurance-related liabilities accounts for more than 90% of the carrying amount of the total liabilities.
+In light of this, the Company has decided to delay the application of IFRS 9 until January 1, 2023, and continues to analyze and assess the expected impact of the standard.
+However, expanded disclosure requirements have been Introduced for financial instruments, which will facilitate comparisons with companies that have already implemented IFRS 9.
+For more information, refer to the section Financial investment assets at fair value of Note 9.

-IFRS 9 contains some optionality, and the Company's opinion is that there are significant cross-influences with respect to the published, but not yet adopted, standard concerning insurance contracts that still need to be carefully assessed before a final decision can be made as to the classification of financial assets.
+IFRS 9 contains some optionality, and the Company's opinion is that there are significant cross-influences with respect to the published standard concerning insurance contracts that still need to be carefully assessed before a final decision can be made as to the classification of financial assets.